annebrown/docs-pub/docs/tooling/ssgs/hugo/basic-site-content.md

 ---
 title: Basic Site Content
-description: Essential dev tool
+description: Hugo Default Site Content
 ---

 ## Description

 {{ description }}

-## Overlord HTML Template
+## baseof.html

-The [Overlord template](tmpl-overlord.md) is a complete HTML file, used as the basis of all other pages.
+This is a complete HTML file, used as the basis of all other pages.

 ## Single Page Templates

-Hugo also uses templates for [inner content](tmpl-inner-pages.md) pages, thus further modularizing common content for each page type
+Hugo also uses templates for [inner content](tmpl-inner-pages.md) pages, thus further modularizing common content for each page type.